dsipaint/WorkspaceTools/README.md

 # WorkspaceTools
 Scripts and useful shortcuts for my wsl environment

-# TODO
-- add in commands to put characters my keyboard is missing into my clipboard e.g. "pipe" puts a | into my clipboard need pipe and backslash atm

 ### HOWTO
 #### To set up:
 clone this repo in your home directory